opencog/opencog/opencog/openpsi/README.md

 see if any of the current demands/goals can be fullfilled, and then taking apropriate action.

-## Modulators and Internal Dynamics

-OpenPsi includes a dynamical system of interacting modulator variables.
-The model contains varying parameters that regulate processes such as stimulus evaluation, action selection, and emotional expression.
-Modulators are based on MicroPsi, and SECs are based on Component Process Model theory (see references for  more info).
-These and other OpenPsi-related entities dynamically interact with each other according to rules that specify how a change in a "trigger" entity cause a change in a "target" entity.

-The interaction rules have the logical form of:

-    change in trigger entity --> change in target entity

-The change in the target is a function of the magnitude of change in the trigger, the strength of the interaction rule, and the current value of the target.

-The rules in Atomese have the form:

-    (PredictiveImplication
-        (TimeNode 1)
-            (Evaluation
-                  (Predicate "psi-changed")
-                  (List
-                      trigger))
-            (ExecutionOutputLink
-                (GroundedSchema "scm: adjust-psi-var-level")
-                (List
-                    target
-                    (NumberNode strength)
-                    trigger))))

-The antecedent predicate can be one of "psi-changed", "psi-increased" or "psi-decreased".

-Files:

-* updater.scm - the main control file that handles the dynamic updating of entity values based on the interaction rules.
-* interaction-rule.scm - code for creating the rules specifying
-  interaction dynamics between entities.
-* modulator.scm - internal openpsi modulator variables
-* sec.scm - internal openpsi Stimulus Evaluation Check variables
-* events.scm - defines perceived events that are monitored and that trigger changes in openpsi variables.
-* entity-defs.scm - defines entities external to openpsi (e.g., PAU's)
-  that are used in interaction rules

-Todo: Interaction rule sets, events, and entities should be specified
-      via config file

 ## Status and TODO List

 The code currently works at a basic level, and is used to control the